Inheritance Law

 2. General Will (in Home Country)

-A general will drawn up under home country law can also cover Turkey property.
-In this case, for application in Turkey:
+A general will drafted under home-country law can also cover property in Turkey.
+In this case, for application in Turkey the following are required:

 - Sworn translation,